-An applicant is required to provide the details of the accommodation in the UK, where he/she and UK partner (sponsor) intend to live in, along with the permission for an applicant to stay on the accommodation and evidence of any other occupants living in the premises.
+An applicant to provide details of the accommodation in the UK, where he/she and UK partner (sponsor) intend to live in, along with the permission for an applicant to stay on the accommodation and evidence of any other occupants living in the premises.

 Perhaps, the required documents for meeting the UK spouse visa accommodation requirements depends on the ownership and status of the property.
 Accordingly, the evidence may include any combination of the following documents:

 - Land Registry Documents